SmoothWAN/SmoothWAN-docs/docs/index.md

 <img src="https://raw.githubusercontent.com/TalalMash/SmoothWAN-web/main/smoothwan-illust.drawio.svg" width="600"/> <br>
 <sub>[- More info on Pi's Wi-Fi setup](https://github.com/TalalMash/SmoothWAN/discussions/18#discussioncomment-2521688)<br>- Slate AX/Flint is easier to setup with no extra hardware.</sub>

+Wiki is under development.

  ***

 <h3>Motives</i> ?</h3>
-As of now I couldn't find an afforadable mixed usage **multi-mode** bonding software and a service that is reasonably affordable.
-Commonly used solutions do not segregate traffic or change bonding methods on line quality variance.
+As of (2022) I couldn't find an afforadable mixed usage multi-mode bonding software and a service that is cost effective, nor a reliable OSS solution.
 <details>
 <summary>More details</summary>
-<b>Notes:</b> These are my own findings and they are not accurate. <br>
+<b>Note:</b> These are my own findings and they are not accurate. <br>
 <br>
 - Includes optimization for non-livestreaming services in addition to livestreaming, e.g realtime connections. <br>
 - Relatively affordable due to publicly shared servers. <br>